 3.4.1.
-Assign a value of zero with a line through it (\emptyset) if any recording channel is unable to be evaluated due to excessive noise or artifact.
+Assign a value of zero with a line through it (\emptyset) if any recording channel is unable to be evaluated due to an artifact or other excessive noise.

 3.5.
 There are preliminary steps you should consider before assigning values to particular question parings or an analysis spot.